-red Pages and Expanded Features see between request and provision to a minimum.
-The Office in ot releasable (for example psychological testing instruments) to ensure that they are not copied and released.
+Every effort is to be made to keep the time lapse between request and provision to a minimum.
+The Office in question will vet the file for materials that are not releasable (for example psychological testing instruments) to ensure that they are not copied and released.